DFE-Digital/get-into-teaching-app/app/views/content/blog/top-tips-for-returning-teachers.md

 >
 > _Lara Griffiths, returning maths teacher_

-## Teaching maths, physics or languages?
-Get free one-to-one support
+## Get free one-to-one support

-If you hold [Qualified Teacher Status](https://www.gov.uk/guidance/qualified-teacher-status-qts) to teach maths, physics or languages, you can access a wealth of personalised guidance from a [Return to Teaching Adviser](https://adviser-getintoteaching.education.gov.uk/) (RTTA).
+If you have [qualified teacher status](https://www.gov.uk/guidance/qualified-teacher-status-qts) and want to return to teach maths, physics, chemistry, computing or languages, you can get a [Return to Teaching Adviser](https://adviser-getintoteaching.education.gov.uk/) (RTTA).
+They can provide a wealth of personalised guidance.

 From helping you to brush up on your subject knowledge to preparing for interviews, our advisers will be with you every step of the way and help you get back in the classroom.